 OUR MISSION is to help youth, adults and elders find safe passage as they navigate the paths of their lives.
 Through contemporary rites of passage, we guide individuals on a journey of self-discovery and empowerment to foster natural and sustainable growth within a circle of power and community.
-We honor the deep values and connections that provide safe passage.
+We honor the deep values and connections that provide safe passage through hard times.
 We help people to root deep and grow, rippling out like the rings of the tree to transform themselves, their families, communities and world.
 By reconnecting with our nature in nature, we believe that we reconnect all of these circles with a natural and sustainable way of being in right relationship.

 We are a circle gathered to help you grow.
 Balancing differences of age and gender in our leadership circle, we offer a powerful combination of knowledge and experience.
 With circles that include those undergoing the rite of passage as well as their parents (with youth) and community, we have gathered youthful counselors who and wise elders, experts in the seasons of nature and our psychological nature.
 This circle is designed to be flexible, meeting the unique needs of each individual and group that gathers.